Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 internal features cannot be readily observed from the outside.

 The slice planes will automatically placed at the center of the data sets spatial extents.
 Optionally, offsets for each plane can be specified.
-Offsets for each axit are specified by a floating point value in the range ``[-1.0, 1.0]``, where ``-1.0`` places the plane at the minimum spatial extent on the axis, ``1.0`` places the plane at the maximum spatial extent on the axis, and ``0.0`` places the plane at the center of the spatial extent.
+Offsets for each axis are specified by a floating point value in the range ``[-1.0, 1.0]``, where ``-1.0`` places the plane at the minimum spatial extent on the axis, ``1.0`` places the plane at the maximum spatial extent on the axis, and ``0.0`` places the plane at the center of the spatial extent.
 By default,